-Bruff is a town in the east of County Limerick located on the old Limerick - Cork Road (R512).
+Bruff is a town in east County Limerick, located on the old Limerick - Cork Road (R512), in the Ballyhoura region.
 The town lies on the Morning Star River, with two town bridges crossing the river.

 Bruff has a pretty streetscape with many traditional shop fronts.
 The town played its part in the Irish Civil War and there is a memorial to Sean Wall commemorating his role in the struggle for Irish Independence.